Tonio Fenech

-Tonio Fenech (born 5 May 1969) is a Maltese politician who served in the government of Malta as Minister of Finance, Economy and Investment from March 2008 to March 2013, and was a member of the Parliament of Malta from 2003 to 2017.
+Tonio Fenech (born 5 May 1969) is a Maltese politician and accountant who served in the government of Malta as Minister of Finance, Economy and Investment from March 2008 to March 2013, and was a member of the Parliament of Malta from 2003 to 2017.

 Biography

 Fenech graduated in accountancy at the University of Malta in 1992.
 He is a warranted accountant and auditor.